Lasagnezio0/Lasagnezio0/README.md

 - 👋 Hi, I’m @Lasagnezio0
-- 👀 I’m interested in .....-.....
+- 👀 I’m interested in segmentation fault
-- 🌱 I’m currently learning ...C
+- 🌱 I’m currently learning Java(C++ better)
 - 💞️ I’m looking to collaborate on ... with BIGA team
-- 📫 How to reach me ... come to my house
+- 📫 How to reach me: come to bologna la rossa

 <!---
 Lasagnezio0/Lasagnezio0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.